Back to the CDS view extraction..

 Should you experience any issues with CDS extraction to BW please open a ticket on the component Operational Data Provider for ABAP CDS, HANA & BW (BW-WHM-DBA-ODA).

 Well, I guess this is it… for now…, thanks for reading up until here.
+As things might change and new features appear, I will update this blog accordingly, so feel free to come back any time.

 Any feedback, questions let me know; happy to answer your questions and to extend the Q&A part.